At a glance

 - If you want to submit a request on your own, without the school, you must print and fill out the Student Eligibility Form from the College Board.
 You’ll still have to gather documentation and fill out the application.

 - When you get the approval letter, look for something called an SSD number.
-Use the SSD number when applying online to take the SAT.
+Use this number when applying online to take the SAT.
 This will ensure that your child gets the approved accommodations.
 (Some testing sites may have a limited number of seats available to kids with accommodations on any given day.
-The earlier your child signs up, the better the chances of getting the desired time and location.)
+The earlier you sign up, the better the chances of getting the desired time and location.)

 The nonprofit organization ACT administers the ACT test.
 You can go to the ACT website for specific and up-to-date instructions on applying.